 Figure 2 shows the variation of wind speed with altitude and terrain roughness.
 Terrain roughness has an important impact on the variation of wind profiles with altitude.
 Although the wind speeds are the same at the reference altitude of 10 m, the wind profile over a rougher terrain grows much more rapidly.
 Since rotorcraft often perform flight tasks with low ground speed, terrain roughness has a significant impact on rotorcraft operations near the ground by affecting the wind speed.

 Figure 3 shows the variation of turbulence intensities with altitude and terrain roughness.
 The MIL-F-8785C values with the reference wind speed of 8 m/s are calculated with Eq.
-(A1) in Appendix for comparison.
-As can be seen turbulence intensities increase rapidly with increased terrain roughness.
+(A1) in the Appendix for comparison.
+As can be seen, turbulence intensities increase rapidly with increased terrain roughness.
 This is due to two reasons: the increasing wind speed and turbulence kinetic energy with terrain roughness.
 Compared to the proposed low-altitude turbulence model, the MIL-F-8785C predicts results similar to the cases with the terrain roughness of 0.01-0.1 m.
 This is reasonable in that the MIL-F-8785C is oriented to fixed-wing aircraft which only take off and land on runways which are typically surrounded by a patchwork of grass and bushes.
 Furthermore, both models indicate that the most severe turbulence occurs at low-altitude flight conditions.

 Fig. 2.
 Variation of wind speed with altitude and terrain roughness.

 Figure 4 shows the variation of turbulent length scales with altitude and terrain roughness.
 The MIL-F-8785C results are included for comparison.
 As shown there, the longitudinal and lateral length scales increase with altitude and terrain roughness, while the vertical length scales are only affected by altitude.
 In contrast, the MIL-F-8785C predicts much larger values of the length scales than all of the results by the proposed low-altitude turbulence model.
 The length scales have a direct effect on turbulence spectra by changing the zeros and poles of the shaping filters in Eq.
-(6), and therefore, the proposed formulas in consideration of terrain roughness is more suitable for rotorcraft simulations near the ground.
+(6), and therefore, the proposed formulas in consideration of terrain roughness are more suitable for rotorcraft simulations near the ground.